 Serbia still has great needs in training of its doctors and technicians regarding new diagnosis and treatment techniques.
 FPK has very good cooperation with Memorial Sloan – Kettering Cancer Centre in New York, and Professor Hedvig Hricak, who helped us with her team to organize two seminars for health professionals in Serbia regarding breast cancer prevention and diagnosis.
-So far we have established cooperation with “Susan G. Komen for the cure” campaign and Ambassador Nancy Brinker, who visited Serbia two years ago and met with our Minister of Health and health professionals.
+So far we have established cooperation with “Susan G. Komen for the cure” campaign and Ambassador Nancy Brinker, who visited Serbia in 2018 and met with our Minister of Health and health professionals.

 In addition, a number of charity events awareness raising campaigns were organised by FPK to secure awareness about the importance of early detection and to raise funds for prevention and therapy actions from medical institutions throughout the country.

-In February 2010 the traditional Charity Fashion show took place in aid of the fight against the breast cancer this.
-Assistance went to Zemun Hospital for finalisation of the mammography unit.
+In February 2010 the traditional Charity Fashion show took place in aid of the fight against the breast cancer .This assistance went to Zemun Hospital for finalisation of the mammography unit.

 Their Royal Highnesses Crown Prince Alexander II and Crown Princess Katherine were guests of honour at the fundraiser organized by “Women Like Us Foundation” in October 2010 in Indianapolis, in order to raise funds for Lifeline Humanitarian Organization, which operates under auspices of HRH Crown Princess Katherine, and breast cancer prevention programmes in Serbia.